 In response to the above, the council established an Audit and Standards Committee in September 2009 in line with CIPFA's guidance 'Audit Committees - Practical Guidance for Local Authorities and Police - 2013 Edition'.
+The Committee is currently reviewing its effectiveness against the revised CIPFA guidance 2018.
 The Committee's priorities are to maintain and if and where necessary, improve our governance procedures.
 We are a major source of providing assurance on the council's arrangements for managing risk, maintaining an effective control environment and reporting on internal and external audit functions and financial and non-financial performance.
 As Chairman, I also consider training and refresher training a key priority for members in order for us to undertake our roles effectively.

 The Committee undertakes a substantial range of activities and works closely with the Chief Financial Officer (Section 151 Officer) and both internal and external auditors, in achieving our aims and objectives.
-We have developed and implemented a work plan for the year to enable key tasks to be considered, undertaken and delivered and to summarise, through our work plan we have:
+We have developed and implemented a work plan for the year to enable key tasks to be considered, undertaken and delivered.
+To summarise, through our work plan we have:

-- provided independent assurance on the adequacy of the governance, risk management framework and associated control environment; - provided independent scrutiny of the council's financial and non financial performance to the extent that it affects the council's exposure to risk and weakens the control environment: and - overseen the statutory financial reporting process.
+- provided independent assurance on the adequacy of the governance, risk management framework and associated control environment; - provided independent scrutiny of the council's financial and non financial performance to the extent that it affects the council's exposure to risk and weakens the control environment; and - > overseen the statutory financial reporting process.

-In conclusion, the Committee has continued to make a positive contribution to the council's overall governance and control arrangements, including risk management and is satisfied that the council has maintained an adequate and effective internal control framework through the period covered by this report.
+The Committee has continued to make a positive contribution to the council's overall governance and control arrangements, including risk management and is satisfied that the council has maintained an adequate and effective internal control framework through the period covered by this report.